MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-data-gremlin-java-app-with-cosmos-db.md

 1. Unzip the file then import to your IDE.

-## Update code according to this sample project
+## Update code according to the sample project

+Modify the project like the sample project: [azure-spring-data-sample-gremlin](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/spring/azure-spring-boot-samples/azure-spring-data-sample-gremlin).

-1. Add dependency of `azure-spring-data-gremlin`, just like the repo does.
-Choose the correct version.
+1. Add dependency of `azure-spring-data-gremlin`

 1. Delete all contents in `src/test/`